-With the 10.8 release of Privilege Manager, Thycotic is introducing a Ul based macOS Agent Utility implemented as a preference pane.
+With the 10.8 release of Privilege Manager, Delinea introduced a UI based macOS Agent Utility implemented as a preference pane.
 The utility provides functionality previously only available via Terminal shell commands.
 The utility allows customers to easily troubleshoot by